 Cassie (Cass) Downe completed her Masters in Physical Therapy from the University of Alberta in the Fall of 2016.
 Prior to that, she obtained a Bachelor of Science in Kinesiology from Queen's university in Kingston, Ontario with a strong focus in both exercise physiology and sport psychology.
 Being a former varsity volleyball athlete and current volleyball coach, she has significant first hand experience with sport injuries and the rehabilitation required to return to an optimal level of function.

 Her interests include both motor control and hands on manual therapy, while prescribing appropriate therapeutic exercise that addresses the root or core issues.
-Cass plans to extend her skill set to include dry needling techniques and spinal manipulation in the near future.
+Cass is always working to extend her skill set.
+She has been certified in dry needling techniques and spinal manipulation.

 Outside of work, Cass can be found partaking in a wide variety of activities.
 Her weekends are spent in the mountains either hiking and skiing, or out in southern Alberta skeet shooting, bird hunting and fishing.
 In the city she actively participates in various volleyball leagues, coaches high school volleyball and enjoys boxing, running and golfing - in short, really any activity that keeps her moving!